How do search engines work?

 The internet is a vast and extensive network of information, pages upon pages on a variety of topics.
 It can feel overwhelming when you’re looking for something specific, as there are often several articles on the same subject in competition.
 But, how do users know which information to privilege?
 When you’re looking for information on a subject, how will you know which pages to read, and further, how do search engines even work?

 Internet search engines are specifically designed to help you find the information you’re looking for.
-As a growing business or an entrepreneur, it is important to understand the basics behind search engines operations.
+As a growing business or an entrepreneur, it is important to understand the basics of search engines operations.
 If you’re in this position, or just curious, read further to find out exactly how search engines work.

 Here's how search engines work!